 Restaurant Manager - Fine Dining Salary

 A large fraction of take-home pay for Fine Dining Restaurant Managers comes from commissions — over a third on average, in fact.
 The median overall income in this field is approximately $43K.
 Not all workers are lucky enough to have benefits; in fact, the greater part are without coverage.
 Medical insurance is claimed by just over two-fifths and dental insurance is reported by one-fourth.
 Among folks in this role, job satisfaction levels approximately match the national average.
 Men working as Fine Dining Restaurant Managers who took the survey just slightly outnumber women at 57 percent.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Restaurant Manager - Fine Dining